Hay Moisture Content Is Important to Cattle Too

 Moisture Levels Are No Laughing Matter

-As you can see, moisture levels in stored hay have to be kept in check.
+As you can see, levels of moisture in stored hay have to be kept in check.
 They are no laughing matter.
-Hay producers certainly do not want to lose money to spoilage, so they keep track of moisture levels as best they can.
-Ranchers and dairy farmers do not want spoilage to lead to sickness and disease in their animals, so they keep an eye on hay moisture levels in every pound of feed they buy.
+Hay producers certainly do not want to lose money to spoilage, so they keep track of them as best they can.
+Ranchers and dairy farmers do not want spoilage to lead to sickness and disease in their animals, so they keep an eye on the moisture levels in every pound of feed they buy.

 Here at Mytee Products, we have what you need to keep stored hay at the right moisture level.
-In addition to moisture testers, we also carry hay tarps and temporary hay storage structures.
+In addition to bale moisture tester, we also carry hay tarps and temporary hay storage structures.